 - What is your biggest business opportunity for the next year?

 Once you know where you’ve been and the challenges you’ve faced, you’re ready to look ahead to 2020.

 Although every practice is different, here are four ideas that could benefit every healthcare service provider, no matter where you are in your business’ growth cycle.

 1. Test the Patient Experience

-Time and time again, we talk to medical practices who have no idea what their patients experience when they interact with their practice.
-The easiest thing you can do to improve your digital marketing is to gain a better understanding of what a patient goes through when they search for your business, read your website for the first time, call your office, or schedule an appointment.
+Time and time again, we talk to medical practices that have no idea what their patients experience when they interact with their practice.
+The easiest thing you can do to improve your digital marketing is to better understand what a patient goes through when they search for your business, read your website for the first time, call your office, or schedule an appointment.